 1. Architecture Bus Tour

-Probably the most complete architecture tour in Columbus is the bus tour offered by the Visitors Center.
+The most comprehensive architecture tour in Columbus is the bus tour offered by the Visitors Center.
 The tour lasts 2 hours and includes a narrated ride around town learning about and viewing some of the architectural highlights.
 There is a bit of walking when you hop off the bus at some of the locations, but it’s minimal.

 2. Architecture Walking Tour